echogarden-project/echogarden/docs/Options.md

 **Plain text processing**:
 * `plainText.paragraphBreaks`: split transcript to paragraphs based on single (`single`), or double (`double`) line breaks.
 Defaults to `double`
 * `plainText.whitespace`: determines how to process whitespace within transcript paragraphs.
 Can be `preserve` (leave as is), `removeLineBreaks` (convert line breaks to spaces) or `collapse` (convert runs of whitespace characters, including line breaks, to a single space character).
-Defaults to `collapse`
+Defaults to `preserve`

 **DTW**:
 * `dtw.granularity`: adjusts the MFCC frame width and hop size based on the profile selected.
 Can be set to either `xx-low` (400ms width, 160ms hop), `x-low` (200ms width, 80ms hop), `low` (100ms width, 40ms hop), `medium` (50ms width, 20ms hop), `high` (25ms width, 10ms hop), `x-high` (20ms width, 5ms hop).
 For multi-pass processing, multiple granularities can be provided, like `dtw.granularity=['xx-low','medium']`.
 Auto-selected by default.